Gestational diabetes induction birth stories

 I lost track of time with this induction, but my waters broke whilst I was walking to the toilet in the middle of the corridor, but not in a big gush, just trickles.
 Which was a new experience as they hadn’t broken with Mackinley.

 I went back to the bed and started having very strong contractions so got out my TENS machine.
 I have a big fear of needles (despite being on insulin since 13 weeks and fragmin blood thinning injections since 32 weeks) and so it was important to me to cope with the pain as best I could without needing any needles, cannulas or an epidural.
-Although I was happy to take pain relief if I needed it, I wanted to go for as long as I could using breathing techniques and my TENS machine.
+Although I was happy to take pain relief if I needed it, I wanted to go for as long as I could by using breathing techniques and my TENS machine.

 The midwife wanted to monitor baby, but my contractions started coming thick and fast and I couldn’t lay still enough for the monitors to be strapped around my belly.
 I got a bit of a telling off, but in a nice way, as I was on the ward and hadn’t mentioned that things were progressing as much as they had and so they had to call up to the delivery suite pretty quickly as when she examined me I was 7cm dilated.

 They removed the pessary and asked if I wanted to walk or be wheeled up to the delivery suite.
-I didn’t want to sit down as I was coping better by standing up and so I walked very slowly holding a midwife’s hand with Gavin following behind with the bags!
+I didn’t want to sit down as I was coping better by standing up and so I walked very slowly holding a midwife’s hand with Gavin following behind with the bags.
 I nearly gave birth in the lift on the way up!

-I made it into the delivery suite, got on the bed, was given gas & air and they put a clip onto my baby’s head to monitor him as I still couldn’t lay still enough to attach straps around my belly.
+I just made it into the delivery suite, got on the bed, was given gas & air and they put a clip onto my baby’s head to monitor him as I still couldn’t lay still enough to attach straps around my belly.
 My body took over and I knew I needed to push, so I did.
-3 pushes and Finlay was born at 2.44am weighing 7lb 9oz.
+3 pushes and Finlay was born at 2.44am 26th November 2014, weighing 7lb 9oz.

-We had skin to skin straight away and after Finlay being weighed and I was stitched (once again I had a 2nd degree tear), he breast fed for almost an hour.
-It was lovely to be given the time alone together, just the three of us while he breast fed.
+We had skin to skin straight away and after Finlay being weighed and I was stitched (once again I had a 2nd degree tear), he breast-fed for almost an hour.
+It was lovely to be given the time alone together, just the three of us while he breast-fed.
 Something that I wasn’t given the opportunity to do with my first baby.

 Finlay’s blood sugar levels at Hull had to be monitored every 3 hours for 24 hours (as per their neonatal hypoglycaemia policy *Policies vary in different hospitals) and then there was an additional 24 hours of monitoring.
 Finlay passed all his blood sugar levels and so I did not need my colostrum for this purpose.
 We did however struggle with a good latch for breast feeding and so the midwives wanted me to express more colostrum.
-When they looked for my colostrum they couldn’t find it which was disappointing due to the amount of hours I’d painstakingly harvested for.
+When they looked for my colostrum they couldn’t find it which was disappointing due to the number of hours I’d painstakingly harvested for.
 But I was thankful that he didn’t need it to raise his blood sugar levels.

 We were in for 2 nights and allowed home the next day – so Tuesday induction and came home Friday morning.

 Hull had tested my blood sugar levels about 4 times during my entire stay.
-After birth they asked how my levels were and when I tested they were fine.
+After birth, they asked how my levels were and when I tested they were fine.
 They did not advise anything around being tested for type 2 diabetes following birth.
-However as my pregnancy had started in Cambridge, Addenbrookes had already booked my follow up diabetes test when I was diagnosed with gestational diabetes.
+However, as my pregnancy had started in Cambridge, Addenbrookes had already booked my follow up diabetes test when I was diagnosed with gestational diabetes.
 This goes to show how different care can be across the country.

-I booked a HbA1c blood test with my GP (which I had to fight the receptionist over to book) after 13 weeks post partum, which came back normal.
+I booked a HbA1c blood test with my GP (which I had to fight the receptionist over to book) after 13 weeks’ post-partum, which came back normal.
 I will then be tested annually, but I have to book these appointments myself.
 No reminders are sent.

 So maybe I’ve been lucky, maybe my body was ready both times at 38 weeks to have my babies, but there are two examples of good, positive induction experiences.
 The pessary being the only intervention.
 My intervention did not lead to a cascade of interventions and we had no complications.
 My births were not spontaneous, but they were very much natural births in every other aspect in my eyes.